 English breakfast 2.0!
 (Almost) all wonderful ingredients of a true English breakfast rolled into one easy-to-eat dish.
-Say hello to the English Breakfast Frittata.
+Say hello to this healthy low carb English Breakfast Frittata.

 I am deeply impressed by the ingenuity of the British.
 English inventions range from the blindingly brilliant to the ever-so slightly bonkers.
 Among them are useful solutions to problems that have tested mankind for generations and answers to issues that didn’t yet exist.
 Here’s my top 10 list: